AwareGroup-OssOnAzure-JavaSpring/spring-petclinic/readme.md

 # OSS on Azure using Java + Spring

+**NOTE: THE ACTIONS IN THIS REPO DO WORK, THE REPO SECRETS JUST AREN'T SET UP**

 This is used for the OSS on Azure using Java + Spring / App Modernisation sprint.

 **Note:** Instead of using `java -jar target/*.jar` to run the application locally, you should use `./mvnw spring-boot:run` as the former doesn't seem to work very well.